Compound Interest Calculator: APR/APY, Fees, Taxes & Inflation

 What rate should I enter?

 Use a rate that matches where the money sits — a deposit rate for cash, or a long-run market return for invested funds.
-The default reflects the cited long-run market benchmark.
+The default reflects a cited historical market benchmark, which is a reference point, not a forecast or a promise: future returns are unknown and can be lower or negative.

 Can I rely on these projections?